 In those cases where you are not entitled to a legal aid certificate under the criminal legal aid scheme,you may be entitled to apply for free legal representation under another scheme.

-The Attorney General’s Scheme is a non-statutory scheme which cover the fees payable to a solicitor and barrister representing a person in certain criminal matter where that person cannot afford to pay the fees themselves.
-The scheme is administered by the Department of Justice and Equality.
+The Legal Aid - Custody Issues Scheme (formerly known as the Attorney General’s Scheme) is a non-statutory scheme which cover the fees payable to a solicitor and barrister representing a person in certain criminal matters where that person cannot afford to pay the fees themselves.
+The scheme is administered by the Legal Aid Board.

 The scheme applies to the following matters.